WangZzzhe/katalyst-core/docs/concepts.md

 ## Configurations

 To make the configuration more flexible, katalyst designs a new mechanism to set configs on the run, and it works as a supplement for static configs defined via command-line flags.
-In katalyst, the implementation of this mechanism is called `KatalystCustomConfig` (`KCC` for short).
+In katalyst, the implementation of this mechanism is called `HaloCustomConfig` (`KCC` for short).
 It enables each daemon component to dynamically adjust its working status without restarting or re-deploying.
 For more information about KCC, please refer to [dynamic-configuration](proposals/qos-management/wip-20220706-dynamic-configuration.md).